 Step 8: If you Aren't comfortable yet, call a pro!

-If after following the proper steps you still can't get your pilot light to stay lit, then call an HVAC pro for a furnace repair.
+If after following the proper steps you still can't get your pilot light to stay lit, call an HVAC pro for a furnace repair.

 Boiler Pilot Light: Where It Is And What Does It Do?

 The pilot light in your boiler is essential for creating heat.
 The pilot burns continuously so it can ignite the gas when the gas valve is opened.
-When this happens, your boiler begins to heat the water, which is then redistributed for warmth throughout your home.
+When this happens, your boiler begins to heat the water, which gets redistributed for warmth throughout your home.
 In the event that your pilot light goes out, your boiler and central heating will not function.

 The pilot light is located inside your boiler across from the gas valve.
 The boiler manual should give you a better understanding of where each part is located.